diegobona/footballposition-soccer-site/content/posts/what-position-should-a-fast-kid-play-in-soccer-1.md

 ### The Winger: The Attacking Dynamo and Best Position for Speed

-Wingers are often considered the **fastest positions in youth soccer** and most unpredictable players on the field [3](https://www.ertheo.com/blog/en/youth-soccer-positions).
+Wingers are often considered the **fastest positions in youth soccer** and most unpredictable players on the field[](https://www.ertheo.com/blog/en/youth-soccer-positions).
 Their primary job is to dominate the wide areas of the field, stretching the opposing defense and creating scoring chances.
 They are attacking players who thrive in one-on-one situations, using their speed and skill to beat defenders and deliver dangerous crosses into the penalty box or cut inside to take a shot themselves.

 ![](/images/84630fc72fe550a6c87906eb17ebd18d7f4ad26a1eaa02d04668b637e587ca85.jpg)